 The app allows you to create collages with your photographs in various ways (using a picture pile, picture grid, mosaic, center frame, and a zig mosaic).

-Apple has released Final Cut Pro X to the Mac App Store (store link: Final Cut Pro - Apple®) today.
+Apple has released Final Cut Pro X to the Mac App Store (store link: Final Cut Pro - Apple) today.
 The long awaited upgrade for this professional movie editor software has been rewritten from the ground up.
 The big news when it was announced a few months ago was that it would be coming to the Mac App Store with a new price of only $299 (previously FCP itself was $999).
-Other companion apps that had been included in Final Cut Pro Studio suite such as Motion and Compressor are sold separately also in the Mac Store for $49 each.
+Other companion apps that had been included in Final Cut Pro Studio suite such as Motion - Apple and Compressor - Apple are sold separately also in the Mac Store for $49 each.
 It doesn't look like Soundtrack Pro has made the cut though, at least not yet.

 With the exception of posting photos and applying filters, you can basically do everything you can do on the official Instagram app (currently only available for the iOS) and more using Instagram API.
 Again, the best example of implementing the API is probably Webstagram that I have seen so far.
 As good as Webstagram may be though, it is still a website, not an application.

-Simple, quick, and easy iOS-like photo editing comes to the Mac desktop with the new application, Flare - The Iconfactory.
+Simple, quick, and easy iOS-like photo editing comes to the Mac desktop with the new application,

 Since the introduction of third-party apps to the iPhone (now the iOS platform), one of the many genres of apps that have flourished are photo editing apps.
 Not surprising when you consider that the iPhone comes equipped with a built-in digital camera.
 A camera that at least with the iPhone has been getting better and better with each new model.
 While there have been some full featured, complex photo editing apps released for the iOS over the years, for the most part, they have been clean and simple to use due to the inherit design and use of the iOS mobile platform.